Online Bachelor's Degree in Disability Studies (B.A.)

 - Read first-hand experiences of people with disabilities; and

 - Explore what it means to live with a disability.

 Career and Academic Advancement Prospects

-Graduates of the Online Bachelor's Degree in Disability Studies program will be equipped with the knowledge, values, and skills that are sought by agencies providing services to individuals in community programs.
+Graduates of the online B.A. in Disability Studies program will be equipped with the knowledge, values, and skills that are sought by agencies providing services to individuals in community programs.
 Graduates will also be prepared for graduate work in disability studies, social work, rehabilitation counseling, physical and occupational therapy, education, sociology, psychology, anthropology, and liberal studies.